dataluscorp/browser/services/sync/docs/overview.rst

 Introduction to Sync
 ====================

-This document is a brief introduction to how Sync is implemented in desktop Firefox.
+This document is a brief introduction to how Sync is implemented in desktop Datalus.

 General, Historical, Anatomy of a Sync Engine
 =============================================